shunjizhan/MicroSophons/Shunji/README.md

-10.12

-10.11
+10.14\n
+tried the simple HTML page with Monaco

+10.11\n
-Started to learn Typescript and Ruby on Rails.
+started to learn Typescript and Ruby on Rails.
 Bought a book that teaches Ruby.

-10.10
+10.10\n
-Today I started to try examples of socket.io
+started to try examples of socket.io